superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 print("ANN time: ", time.time() - start)
 ```

-The above code shows how an ANN algorithm, like IVFFlat from the FAISS library, indexes the vectors, allowing quick narrowing of the search space.
+The code snippet above shows how an ANN algorithm, like IVFFlat from the FAISS library, indexes the vectors, allowing quick narrowing of the search space.
 This lets you significantly speed up your scan, compared to a linear scan, especially as your data set becomes larger.

 Different ANN implementations provide different optimization tradeoffs.
 Choosing the right ANN method requires benchmarking options like HNSW, IVF, and LSH on your dataset.

 ### Quantization